Rocky Mountain Spotted Fever

 It's important to check often for ticks, especially on these parts of the body:

-Around the joints: behind the knees, between fingers and toes, underarms, and groin
+Around the joints, such as behind the knees, between fingers and toes, underarms, and groin

-Other areas where ticks are commonly found: belly button, in and behind the ears, neck, hairline, and top of the head
+Other areas where ticks are often found, such as the belly button, in and behind the ears, neck, hairline, and top of the head

 Areas of pressure points, including anywhere that clothing presses tightly on the skin